syncfusion-content/wpf-docs/wpf/Integer-TextBox/Restriction-or-Validation.md

 ## Customize the behavior for invalid value

-You can customize how the [IntegerTextBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.IntegerTextBox.html) behaves when you enter a value which you consider as not valid using [InvalidValueBehavior](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.IntegerTextBox~InvalidValueBehavior.html) property.
+You can customize how the [IntegerTextBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.IntegerTextBox.html) behaves  when entered value is not equal to the value of [ValidationValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.IntegerTextBox~ValidationValue.html) property, using [InvalidValueBehavior](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.IntegerTextBox~InvalidValueBehavior.html) property.
 It can be customized by below values,

  * `DisplayErrorMessage` - Shows a MessageBox with message" String validation failed" after focus is lost from IntegerTextBox.